julian-ramos/Ai-refresher/README.md

 ### Loss functions
 - Wasserstein Loss
 Used for GANs because it helps with mode collapse in vanishing gradients.
-Similar to BCE but it is not limited to 0 - 1 values and can vary to -infinity to +infinity
+Similar to BCE but it is not limited to 0 - 1 values and can vary to -infinity to +infinity.
+To use W loss, the critic or discriminator needs to be 1-Lipschitz continuous.
+A way to enforce this is by clipping the weight values but that could limit learning.
+Instead, it is used a regularization term in the loss.

+### Batch normalization
+- Bath normalization Weights are normalized to zero mean and a defined standard deviation
+- [Spectral normalization (miyato et al)](https://arxiv.org/pdf/1802.05957.pdf) Weights are divided by the spectral norm

 ## Data Science